 - 1. Begin the lesson by reviewing the Activity 1 of the first lesson of this unit. - 2.
 Discuss with the students the most appropriate way to gather information for each question. - 3.
-Take them through the guidelines on page 49 of the Student's Book as you engage them in a rigorous discussion of all the relevant knowledge and skill they need to apply when doing a project. - 4.
+Take them through the guidelines as you engage them in a rigorous discussion of all the relevant knowledge and skill they need to apply when doing a project. - 4.
 Tell the students to use the groups they used in Activity 1, and divide the two questions among themselves. - 5.
 Instruct them to practically gather the required information by whichever method they find appropriate; give them two weeks to write a report. - 6.
 Organise for presentations of the reports written.
 Emphasise on the correct format of a project report. - 7.
 Collect the projects to mark and ensure to advise them accordingly in order for them to write better reports in future.